feenix100/3d_warehouse_map/README.md

 The goal is to use code to create an easy to update and edit, 3-dimensional map that can be run fast and easy on multiple computer systems.

+I will write all the code in one file to increase portability between systems.
+Splitting the code into multiple files could make it cleaner, but more complicated in other ways.

-I will attempt to use three.js to accomplish this.
+I will attempt to use the three.js javascript library to accomplish this.